 1. What subjects are compulsory and how many options do I take?
 Compulsory Subjects: English language, English literature, science (minimum of combined science equivalent to two GCSE awards), mathematics, religious studies.
 Options: Most pupils will choose four other options.
 We will try to meet your requests.
-The senior deputy head and head of individual needs may recommend a reduced curriculum of three options for certain pupils.
+The deputy head academic and head of individual needs may recommend a reduced curriculum of three options for certain pupils.
 These pupils will be placed in a study support group for the fourth curriculum slot.
 Please note that the study support group is not an option as such and is not examined.
 2. What if I need help?
 Read this booklet carefully.
 If you want information about a specific subject, talk to your own subject teacher or the contact teacher.
-If you need more general advice, ask Miss Coombs or Mr Hitchcock.
+If you need more general advice, ask Mr Rixon or Mr Jones.
 3. What should I do if my teacher encourages me to do a subject because I am good at it but I am not sure that it is right for me?
 Listen to everybody's advice, especially that of teachers and parents.
-You will be studying your chosen subjects for two years.
+Choose subjects you know you will enjoy and you are confident that you can succeed in.
 4. If my friend and I both choose the same subjects, will we be together?
 Not necessarily.
 You could be in different sets depending on your choices.
 Never choose a subject just because your friend is choosing it!
 5. What if I don't like a subject after a few weeks?
 It may be possible to change your options once you have started the course.
 It is better that you choose the right ones in the first place!
 Remember that the school may not be able to give every pupil the choices they want.
 6. How has coursework changed?
 Coursework is now referred to as Non-Examination Assessment (NEA) and will be completed at school under teacher supervision.
 7. How much homework will I get?
 You should expect at least one hour of homework per week for each full GCSE course you take.
 8. Will I get my choices?
 The vast majority of choices will be met but it is inevitable that there will be some disappointments.
 If we cannot meet your choices, we will discuss alternatives with you.

 9. How will I cope with all the work in Years 10 and 11?
 Time-management is very important and so are good study skills.
 Think carefully about the range of subjects you are taking.
 Choosing a mixture of practical and academic subjects may help you to manage your workload more easily.
 Most importantly, choose subjects you are good at and enjoy.
 10. Will I be able to drop a subject?
-You will be expected to continue with your options throughout Year 10 and Year 11 unless the school advises you differently after you have sat the mock examinations in November 2021.
-11. What happens if I fail a mock or module?
+You will be expected to continue with your options throughout Year 10 and Year 11 unless the school advises you differently after you have sat the mock examinations in November 2023.
+11.What happens if I fail a mock or module?
 You will be expected to achieve a Level 4 or better in all your GCSE subjects in the final (summer) results.
-If you do not show good progress towards this goal at the end of the autumn term, the senior deputy head will contact you for further discussion.
-If a Level 4 is unlikely to be achieved in any optional subject or in English literature or religious studies, you will not be entered for that subject's final examination.
+If you do not show good progress towards this goal at the end of the autumn term, the deputy head academic will contact you for further discussion.
+If a Level 4 is unlikely to be achieved in any optional subject or in English Literature or Religious Studies, you will not be entered for that subject's final examination.